ucsdml/ucsdml.github.io/_posts/2021-07-07-interpretable-robust-trees.markdown

 </table>
 </div>

+From the tables, we see that BBM-RS has a test accuracy comparable to other methods.
+In terms of robustness, it performs slightly better than others (performing the best on three datasets among a total of four).
+In terms of interpretability, BBM-RS performs the best among three out of four datasets.
+All in all, we see that BBM-RS can bring better robustness and interpretability while performing competitively on test accuracy.
+This shows that BBM-RS not only performs well theoretically, it also performs well empirically.

 ## Conclusion

-In conclusion, we investigated three important properties of a classifier, accuracy, robustness, and interpretability.
+In conclusion, we investigated three important properties of a classifier: accuracy, robustness, and interpretability.
 We designed and analyzed an
 <ins>efficient</ins> tree-based algorithm that provably achieves all these
 properties, under linear separation with a margin assumption.
 Our research is a